-Most systems in HPC and supercomputing environments are clusters of SMP nodes, ranging from clusters of dual/quad-core CPUs to large constellations in tera- and petascale computing.
+Most systems in HPC and supercomputing environments are clusters of SMP nodes, ranging from clusters of multicore CPUs to large constellations in tera- and petascale computing.
 Numerical software for these systems often scales worse than expected.
 This tutorial helps to find the appropriate programming model and to prevent pitfalls with mixed model (MPI+OpenMP) programming and introduces new programming schemes with the newly published MPI-3.0 standard.

 General description of tutorial content:

 Most HPC systems are clusters of shared memory nodes.
 Such systems can be PC clusters with multi-core single/multi-CPU boards, but also "constellation" type systems with large SMP nodes.
 Parallel programming must combine the distributed memory parallelization on the node interconnect with the shared memory parallelization inside of each node.

 This tutorial analyzes the strength and weakness of several parallel programming models on clusters of SMP nodes.
 Various hybrid shared memory and message passing parallel programming models based on MPI-3.0 and OpenMP are compared with pure MPI.
 Benchmark results of several platforms are presented.
 Bandwidth and latency is shown for intra-socket, inter-socket and inter-node 1-sided and 2-sided communication.
 The affinity of processes and their threads and memory is a key factor.
 The thread-safety status of several existing MPI libraries is also discussed.
 Case studies with the multi-zone NAS Parallel Benchmarks and Mantevo Application Proxies will be provided to demonstrate various aspects of hybrid MPI/OpenMP programming.